sethmlarson/trytravis/README.md

 Don't use an organization account as the owner of the repository.
 Use the same account that you used to create this repository for the next step.

+**IMPORTANT:** The name of the repository should contain `trytravis`.
+This is a feature that prevents users from accidentally pushing to a repository that they didn't intend to use as a target repository.

 **IMPORTANT:** Make sure you don't use a repository where you have things you don't want to be changed.
 This tool will make major changes to the repository.